phinner/ChaoticNeutral/wiki/tutorials/[Tutorial] Hosting a Mindustry Server (local)/[Tutorial] Hosting a Mindustry Server (public).md

 ![Input this](https://cdn.discordapp.com/attachments/712800219598684192/785585148719792138/unknown.png)

-you might need to go to port triggering, if you do then imput all 6567
+you might need to go to port triggering, if you do then input all 6567
 windows: to get your internal ip do win+r and write cmd then write ipconfig , search ipv4 and copy that number
 linux: unsure do your own research after that skip to step 7 start the server and then go to https://www.canyouseeme.org/ and check if port 6567 is open